Empiree/DeftSharp.Windows.Input/README.md

 ### Input control from the code

-You can simulate the operation of your keyboard and mouse, by calling different input actions.
+You can simulate the operation of your keyboard and mouse by calling different input actions.

 ```c#
 var keyboard = new KeyboardManipulator();